Signed in as:

 That was the beginning of Inherit Artworks.

 The time, the risk, the effort, and money it took to begin this company was worth the sacrifice now that the business has become real.
 My heart goes out to all who have lost a loved one.
 I know that I and those working with me to fulfill this dream will be able to honor those who are gone and give something in return that those who remain could never have until now.
 It is a blessing, and one I will continue with all my heart.
 Making the one you love beautiful.
-Giving you precious memories.
+Giving you cherished memories.
 This is what Inherit Artworks is all about.

-With Love
+With Love,

 Jill Stelzer, CEO, Founder of Inherit Artworks